 a.
 One Single Tuition Rate.
-All Service members attending the same institution, at the same location, enrolled in the same course, will be charged the same tuition rate without regard to their Service component.
-This single tuition rate includes active duty Service members and the National Guard and Reservists who are activated under Title 10 and using Title 10 Military Tuition Assistance, in order to assure that tuition rate distinctions are not made based on the Service members' branches of Service.
+All Service members attending the same educational institution, at the same location, enrolled in the same course, will be charged the same tuition rate without regard to their Service component.
+This single tuition rate includes active duty Service members and the National Guard and Reservists who are activated under Title10 and using Title10 Military Tuition Assistance, in order to assure that tuition rate distinctions are not made based on the Service members' branches of Service.

-(1) It is understood tuition rates may vary by mode of delivery (traditional or online), at the differing degree levels and programs, and residency designations (in-state or out-of-state).
-Tuition rates may also vary based on full-time or part-time status, daytime vs. evening classes, or matriculation date, such as in the case of a guaranteed tuition program.

-(2) It is also understood that some States have mandated State rates for Guard and Reservists within the State.
-(Those Guard and Reservists not activated on title 10, U.S. Code orders).
+- (1) It is understood tuition rates may vary by mode of delivery (traditional or online), at the differing degree levels and programs, and residency designations (in-state or out-of-state).
+Tuition rates may also vary based on full-time or part-time status, daytime vs. evening classes, or matriculation date, such as in the case of a guaranteed tuition program. - (2) It is also understood that some States have mandated State rates for Guard and Reservists within the State.
+(Those Guard and Reservists not activated on Title 10, U.S. Code orders). - b.

-b.
 Course Enrollment Information.
-The educational institutions will provide course enrollment, course withdrawal, course cancellation, course completion or failure, grade, verification of degree completion, and billing information to the TA issuing Service's education office, as outlined in the Service's regulations and instructions.

-(1) Under section 1232g of title 20, United States Code (also known as "The Family

-Educational Rights and Privacy Act" and hereinafter referred to as "FERPA") (Reference (o)), DoD recognizes that institutions are required to obtain consent before sharing personally identifiable non-directory information with a third party.
-Service members must authorize the institutions to release and forward course enrollment information required in 4.b. to DoD prior to approval of course enrollment using tuition assistance.

-(2) If an institution wants to ensure confidentiality during the transmission of data to the third party, then the institution can contact the appropriate Service TA management point of contact to discuss security and confidentiality concerns prior to transmitting information.
+The educational institutions will provide course enrollment, course withdrawal, course cancellation, course completion or failure, grade, verification of degree completion, and billing information to the TA issuing Service's education office, as outlined in the Service's regulations and instructions. - (1) Under section 1232g of title 20, United States Code (also known as "The Family Educational Rights and Privacy Act" and hereinafter referred to as "FERPA") (Reference (u)), DoD recognizes that educational institutions are required to obtain consent before sharing personally identifiable non-directory information with a third party.
+Service members must authorize the educational institutions to release and forward course enrollment information required in 4.b. to DoD prior to approval of course enrollment using tuition assistance. - (2) If an educational institution wants to ensure confidentiality during the transmission of data to the third party, then the educational institution can contact the appropriate Service TA management point of contact to discuss security and confidentiality concerns prior to transmitting information.

 c.
-Degree Requirements and Evaluated Education Plans
+Degree Requirements and Evaluated Educational Plans

-(1) Institutions will disclose general degree requirements for the Service member's educational program (education plan) to the member and his or her Service.
-These requirements, typically articulated in the institution's course catalog, should:

-(a) Include the total number of credits needed for graduation.

-(b) Divide the coursework students must complete in accordance with institutional academic policies into general education, required, and elective courses.

-(c) Articulate any additional departmental or graduate academic requirements, such as satisfying institutional and major field grade point average requirements, a passing grade in any comprehensive exams, or completion of a thesis or dissertation.

-(2) In addition to providing degree requirements, the institution shall provide to Service members who have previous coursework from other accredited institutions and relevant military training and experiential learning an evaluated educational plan that indicates how many, if any, transfer credits it intends to award and how these will be applied toward the Service member's educational program.
-The evaluated educational plan will be provided within 60 days after the individual has selected a degree program and all required official transcripts have been received.
+- (1) Educational institutions will disclose general degree requirements for the Service member's educational program (evaluated educational plan) to the member and his or her Service before the enrollment of the Service member at the educational institution.
+These requirements, typically articulated in the educational institution's course catalog, should: - (a) Include the total number of credits needed for graduation. - (b) Divide the coursework students must complete in accordance with institutional academic policies into general education, required, and elective courses. - (c) Articulate any additional departmental or graduate academic requirements, such as satisfying institutional and major field grade point average requirements, a passing grade in any comprehensive exams, or completion of a thesis or dissertation. - (2) In addition to providing degree requirements, the educational institution will provide to Service members who have previous coursework from other accredited institutions and relevant military training and experiential learning an evaluated educational plan that indicates how many, if any, transfer credits it intends to award and how these will be applied toward the Service member's educational program.
+The evaluated educational plan will be provided within 60 days after admission to the educational institution in which the individual has selected a degree program and all required official transcripts have been received.